oneryalcin/lotus/docs/sem_filter.rst

 Overview
 ---------
-sem_filter, which take a langex predicate, and returns data records that pass the predicate.
+sem_filter take a langex predicate, and returns data records that pass the predicate.

 Motivation
 -----------